 Pursuant to the General Requirements of SRC Rule 68, Par.
-3 (Qualifications and Reports of Independent Auditors), the Company has engaged Maceda Valencia & Co. as external auditor, and Mr. Jose T. Valencia is the Partner-in-Charge for the audit year 2023 while Mr. Antonio O Maceda, Jr. was the Partner-in-Charge for the preceding three (3) years or from 2020 to 2022.
+3 (Qualifications and Reports of Independent Auditors), the Company has engaged Maceda Valencia & Co. as external auditor, and Mr. Antonio O. Makeda is the Partner-in-charge for the audit year 2023.
 There were no disagreements with the Maceda Valencia & Co. on any matter of accounting and financial disclosure.